synnea/JCSC-website-1st-milestone/README.md

 The "logo" in the navbar and footer is at present only made a little visually more distinct through its font and font weight.
 Given the time, I would like to design an actual logo for the website.

+I would also like to improve on the first modal.
+Currently, it has no real design and it doesn't reward the user with a pop-up that the notification has been sent.
+Design-wise, the close button should also be nestled in the top right corner, but I didn't figure out to position it well given the time constraints.
+This will have to be re-worked when I polish up this project at the end of the Code Institute course.

+## Technology

  [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)
     - The project uses **HTML5** to build the structure of the content.